When procrastination stresses you out

 Clearly, beating ourselves up for our I’ll-do-it-tomorrow ways only makes it worse.
 But how do we conquer the lifetime habits of putting things off and mismanaging our time?
 How do we gain the will to do so and the commitment to stick with it?

 Though I’ve improved over the years (thank You, God!), I still have room to grow.
-One thing that has helped me was learning to value each day and asking God to help me feel excited about what I could accomplish before going to bed each night.
+One thing that has helped me was learning to value each day and asking God to help me feel excited about all I can accomplish before going to bed each night.

 If you can relate to what I’m saying, perhaps this familiar verse could help you develop a more positive and hopeful mindset: “This is the day that the Lord has made; let us rejoice and be glad in it” (Psalm 118:24 ESV).